sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Hoya Client Configuration
+# Client Configuration

-This document covers how the Hoya client application is itself configured.
+This document covers how the client application is itself configured.

 ## Summary

-The Hoya client application can be configured
+The client application can be configured

-1. On the command line, which can set Hoya options and JVM system properties.
+1. On the command line, which can set client options and JVM system properties.
 2. With Hadoop-style configuration options in the file `hoya-client.xml` in the configuration directory`conf/` dir
-2. Or, if the environment variable `HOYA_CONF_DIR` is set, in the file `$HOYA_CONF_DIR/hoya-client.xml`
+2. Or, if the environment variable `SLIDER_CONF_DIR` is set, in the file `$SLIDER_CONF_DIR/hoya-client.xml`
 1. Logging is defined in the `log4j.properties` file in the same configuration directory.
-1. VM options can be defined in `HOYA_JVM_OPTS`
+1. VM options can be defined in `SLIDER_JVM_OPTS`

 The options defined in a Hoya cluster configuration are only used by the client when creating a cluster -not for the actual client itself.

 ## Introduction

-The Hoya client needs to be configured to talk to a Hadoop filesystem and a YARN resource manager ("the RM").
+The Slider client needs to be configured to talk to a Hadoop filesystem and a YARN resource manager ("the RM").
 In a secure cluster it needs to be told the Kerberos identity, the *principal* of both the HDFS namenode and the YARN RM -and it may also need some JVM options set in order for Java's Kerberos module to